• Claremont Topology Seminar: Melody Molander (UCSB)

 Fletcher 110, Pitzer College 1050 N Mills Ave, Claremont, CA, United States

 A mathematician and all his functions: The untold story of Lucien Hibbert.
-Abstract: Even with his achievements in mathematics, academia, politics, and international affairs, Lucien Hibbert is nearly unknown, even in […]
+Abstract: Even with his achievements in mathematics, academia, politics, and international affairs, Lucien Hibbert is nearly unknown, even in his native land of Haiti.
+Our aim is to present a biography of him that includes his family ties, his education, his PhD thesis, and […]

 • Claremont Topology Seminar: Christopher Perez (Loyola University New Orleans)